 Manufacturing our products is a complex process.
-We plan to manufacture products to fill purchase orders rather than to maintain inventories of our assembled products.
 If demand for our products exceeds our manufacturing capacity, we could develop a substantial backlog of customer orders.
 If we are unable to establish and maintain larger-scale manufacturing capabilities, our ability to generate revenues will be limited and our reputation in the marketplace would be damaged.